 What future faking does to us.

 Future faking pulls on our emotions, our hopes, our wishes, our desires, our dreams, and our happiness.
-Narcissist take a hold of our beliefs about what our future will be like.
+Narcissists take a hold of our beliefs about what our future will be like.
 They show glimpses, yet the longer we’re around them, the less they’ll deliver on those promises unless we begin to wake from the trance they put us under.
-They’ll offer that intermittent play nice and deliver on a promise, as we can be so grateful for this, we can then shower them with attention.
-They might deliver more, depending on what needs of theirs needs to be met at that time, they will throw us the crumbs, just enough to keep us hungry for more.
-It’s hard walking away from parents, childhood friends, siblings, partners, that dream job.
+They’ll offer that intermittent play nice and deliver on a promise.
+As we can be so grateful for this, we can then shower them with attention.
+They might deliver more, depending on what needs of theirs needs to be met at that time.
+They will throw us the crumbs, just enough to keep us hungry for more.
+It’s hard walking away from parents, childhood friends, siblings, partners, and that dream job.
 As we hold beliefs as to who they can be and what life should be, yet we repeatedly get hurt by them.
 We have beliefs of what family life will be like, yet when that family life becomes painful, our beliefs of what it could be like keep us trapped in the reality of what it’s really like, that and fear, and of course, the Narcissists psychological manipulation of our reality and our minds.

 Examples of future faking With a partner.